nkitamuraQC/abinitioTools/README.md

   - A spin-spin correlation function
   - A charge-charge correlation function
   - An exciton correlation function
-- Calculation of Green's function
+- Calculation of Green's function for a mean-field calculation
 - Detection of a metal-insulator transition
   - Under consideration

 ## Usages

 ```python
 from pyscf import gto, dft
 dist = 0.7
 E = 10